Dryland farming: Locations

 Dry farming may be practiced in areas that have significant annual rainfall during a wet season, often in the winter.
 Crops are cultivated during the subsequent dry season, using practices that make use of the stored moisture in the soil.
 California, Colorado, Kansas, South Dakota, North Dakota, Montana, Nebraska, Oklahoma, Oregon, Washington, and Wyoming, in the United States, are a few states where dry farming is practiced for a variety of crops.

 Dryland farming is used in the Great Plains, the Palouse plateau of Eastern Washington, and other arid regions of North America such as in the Southwestern United States and Mexico (see Agriculture in the Southwestern United States and Agriculture in the prehistoric Southwest), the Middle East and in other grain growing regions such as the steppes of Eurasia and Argentina.
 Dryland farming was introduced to southern Russia and Ukraine by Ukrainian Mennonites under the influence of Johann Cornies, making the region the breadbasket of Europe.
 In Australia, it is widely practiced in all states but the Northern Territory.

 Crops

+The choice of crop is influenced by the timing of the predominant rainfall in relation to the seasons.
+For example, winter wheat is more suited to regions with higher winter rainfall while areas with summer wet seasons may be more suited to summer growing crops such as sorghum, sunflowers or cotton.
 Dry farmed crops may include grapes, tomatoes, pumpkins, beans, and other summer crops.

 Dryland grain crops include wheat, corn, millet, rye, and other grasses that produce grains.
 These crops grow using the winter water stored in the soil, rather than depending on rainfall during the growing season.